oracle/weblogic-kubernetes-operator/docs-source/content/developerguide/documentation.md

 3. Make your documentation updates by editing the source files in `docs-source/content`.
 {{% notice note %}}
-Make sure you _only_ check in the changes from the `docs-source/content` area;
+Make sure you check in the changes from the `docs-source/content` area _only_;
 do not build the site and check in the static files.
 {{% /notice %}}

-4. If you wish to view your changes, you can run the site locally using these commands; the site will be available on the URL shown here:
+4. If you wish to view your changes, you can run the site locally using these commands.
+The site will be available on the URL shown here:

     ```
     cd docs-source